Todd-Owen-Mpeli/Kandy-s-Launderette-Website/README.md

 # Kandy's Launderette online store
-This is a work-in-progress website I've built for a local Dry-cleaning shop in Swansea.
+This is a client-side rendering project specifically build as a minimun viable product project.
+It is a version 1 website I have built for a local Dry-cleaning shop in Swansea.
 It is constructed solely with HTML & SCSS - featuring a google maps API, Bootstrap 5 framework, and a custom Scroll Reveal AOS library.

 # Cover Screenshot